klarna/erlavro/README.md

 ## Decoder Hooks

-Decoder hook is an anonymous function to be evaluated by the JSON or binary decoder to amend schmea and|or data before and|or after decoding.
+Decoder hook is an anonymous function to be evaluated by the JSON or binary decoder to amend schmea and/or data before and/or after decoding.
 Hooks can be used to:

 * Fast-skip undesired data fields of records or undesired data of big maps etc.
-* Debug. e.g. `avro_decoer_hooks:make_binary_decoder_debug_hook/2' gives you a hook which can print decode history and stack upon failure
+* Debug. e.g. `avro_decoer_hooks:make_binary_decoder_debug_hook/2` gives you a hook which can print decode history and stack upon failure
 * Mmonkey patch corrupted data.

-Find the examples in `avro_decoder_hooks.erl'
+Find the examples in `avro_decoder_hooks.erl`

 ## NOTEs About Unions